By Diane Spicer

 So try using poles, and note whether or not it makes a difference in your swollen fingers after hiking.

-Not really sure if it's working for you?
+Not really sure if poles are working for you?

 Use your trail journal to gather data on the length of the hike, the changes in swelling, and which trail tips you tried before you decide to just live with swollen fingers.